preciofishbone/OmniaDocsG2/pages/language-versions-of-a-page/index.rst

 Specific authors can be set up for a variation, and if not, all authors of a page can edit all variations.

 In Omnia 6.5 you will have an additional option.
 You can either set up a variation for editing by a Variation Author, or you can set up a variation for Automatic Machine Translation.
 You can decide this for each variation, either a Variation Author or Automatic Machine Translation.
-Note that the default variation (the source page) can't be set up for machine translation.
+Note that the default variation (the source page with the source language) can't be set up for machine translation.

 To edit a page variation, for example for another language, do the following: